Nevada State Police: History

 In 1985, the name of the Department was changed to the Department of Motor Vehicles and Public Safety (DMV&PS) to reflect the law enforcement agencies that had been added.
 At the same time, Fifty-two Field Enforcement Agents of the Motor Carrier Division of the Department of Motor Vehicles were transferred to the Nevada Highway Patrol and consolidated with existing Commercial Vehicle Safety Officers of the Nevada Highway Patrol to form the Commercial Enforcement Bureau within the NHP.

 In 2001, DMV&PS was split into separate departments and the Nevada Highway Patrol is now a division of the Nevada Department of Public Safety.

 In 2005, NHP opened a new communications center and emergency operations center in Clark County.

 In 2007, DPS Northern Nevada Communications center moved from the Reno Northern Command Headquarters into the State Emergency Operations Center in Nevada's capital city, Carson City.

 The Nevada Highway Patrol issues its officers a variety of non-lethal weapons, such as tasers, pepper spray, and a baton.
 The NHP also issues its troopers take-home cars.

-In 2020, the first female colonel, Colonel Anne Carpenter, was served as the third chief since October 19, 2020.
-She was confirmed by the Nevada Senate on October 19, 2020.
+In 2020, the first woman to lead the agency, Colonel Anne Carpenter, was appointed to oversee the agency's 491 sworn officers and 96 administrative employees on October 19.
+Carpenter had been an officer with the agency since 1995, working her way up to head of the parole division, then lieutenant in 2005 and captain in 2012.
+She led the agency until her retirement in November of 2021.

 In 2021, the Nevada Department of Public Safety announced that the agency would rebrand from the Nevada Highway Patrol to the Nevada State Police.

 In February 2021, the Nevada State Police seized $87,000 from a combat veteran without alleging any crimes.
-The veteran was travelling through Nevada to see his daughters in California, and sued the NSP to get his money back.
+The veteran was traveling through Nevada to see his daughters in California, and sued the NSP to get his money back.